What Is Evergreen Content?

 Instead, I adapted the content for the video:

-Even though the content itself was 80% old stuff, that video has racked up 30k views:
+Even though the content itself was 80% old stuff, that video has racked up 278K views up to date:

 And because I worked with an existing piece of evergreen content, my video was CINCH to make.